sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 April 30th DnD Session.md

 	- half orc friend
 - We enter city that requires to remove our weapons and to meet the Queen.
 - We went to explore one of holes on the map
-- There is Minotaur, Queen, the guards,  the Queen kinda knows the place barel